/ by Sean O'Nan, MS, RD, LD

 Food safety is especially important for those undergoing treatment for cancer.

-Different types of cancers require different types of treatments, and some of these treatments can lower your white blood cell levels and decrease your body’s ability to fight off infections.
+Different types of cancers require different types of treatments.
+Some of these treatments can lower your white blood cell levels and decrease your body’s ability to fight off infections.
 If foods are not cleaned and prepared properly, you are at a higher risk for developing infections from foodborne illnesses, which can make you feel worse and delay treatment.

 Here are a few easy ways to help reduce your risk for foodborne illnesses: